Stelian78/Goodroid/README.md

 # Goodroid
 Proposed solution cointains 2 zip files.
-One performer. one dispatcher.
+One performer, one dispatcher, one report file.
 Currently they are in an each in an archive.